TheJoobn/cs255-driverpass-platform/README.md

           What did you do particularly well?

- -Although there are numerous improvements and additional details that could be incorporated, I believe I did a decent job on my graphs.
+ - Although there are numerous improvements and additional details that could be incorporated, I believe I did a decent job on my graphs.
 I enjoyed learning and creating the graphs as well as means to organize the content within them.